davmac314/dasynq/extra/heaptest/README.md

 The results here may not reflect those of well-written implementations which do away with this requirement.

-The queue implementations are:
+The queue implementations are (please forgive naming inconsistency):

  * **BinaryHeap**, a traditional binary heap implementation.
- * **NaryHeap**, an N-ary heap which organises as a heap of fixed-size binary heaps.
+ * **nary_heap**, an N-ary heap which organises as a heap of fixed-size binary heaps.
 It is designed to offer better cache locality than BinaryHeap.
  * **DaryHeap**, a D-ary heap (a generalised binary heap for N>2).
-This should offer better cache locality than a regular BinaryHeap, and requires less handle updates than either a BinaryHeap or NaryHeap, but has some overhead in some operations.
+This should offer better cache locality than a regular BinaryHeap, and requires less handle updates than either a BinaryHeap or nary_heap, but has some overhead in some operations.
  * **PairingHeap**, a more complex (but still relatively simple) heap implementation with theoretically better bounds on operation times than a binary heap
- * **BTreeQueue**, an in-memory B-Tree implementation.
+ * **btree_queue**, an in-memory B-Tree implementation.

-The BinaryHeap, NaryHeap and PairingHeap are not stable - insertion order for elements with different priority is not preserved.
+The BinaryHeap, nary_heap, DaryHeap and PairingHeap are not stable - insertion order for elements with different priority is not preserved.
 There is a StableQueue template wrapper which creates a stable priority queue from an unstable queue by adding an insertion "time" (an unsigned long long value which is incremented on each insertion; a 64-bit value will not wrap for over 113 years